Contra 4: Music

 The music and sound effects were handled by famed video game music remixer Jake Kaufman, who also composed for Shantae and founded the game music remix site VGMix.
 The soundtrack consists of a few arrangements of music from previous Contra games as well as new material.
 When Arcade Mode is played on the Hard setting, an arranged version of the Jungle theme from the original Contra is played instead of the standard stage music.
 The standard Jungle theme is actually an enhanced version of a "Contra style" chiptune song previously posted on Kaufman's website, called "Vile Red Falcon."

 A soundtrack CD was announced by Konami to be bundled in the first print of the Japanese release of Contra: Dual Spirits, as a gift for preorders through the KonamiStyle shop.
 This deal was only available for Japanese residents.
 In addition to the music found in the game, a 4-minute live performance of the "Harbor" song is included as a bonus track.
 The song is performed by The Smash Bros, Jake Kaufman's video game tribute band.

 Reception

+The DS version received "favorable" reviews according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of all four sevens for a total of 28 out of 40.

+The game was hailed as a "rebirth" of the franchise, and was praised for returning to its roots.
+GameZone gave the game 8.9 out of 10, saying, "Contra 4 presents some of the best, most hardcore run-and-gun shooting action on the DS, and is a breath of fresh, alien-blood-scented air for the system, and gaming in general."
+However, Edge gave it six out of ten, saying, "Is there any need, on vertically scrolling levels, for your character to die when they touch the bottom of the screen, despite the fact you know there are platforms there?
+Do bosses have to seem impossible, and then prove tedious when their patterns have been learned?"